 Maryland Civil Procedure

-Ephraim Siff is a prosecutor in the Baltimore County State's Attorney's Office.
-He is a gradudate of the University of Baltimore School of Law and has been an adjunct professor since 2013.
+Ephraim Siff is a graduate of the University of Baltimore School of Law and has been an adjunct professor since 2013.

 Charles L. Simmons, Jr.